Martian01/openTeamOneServer/README.md

 ![Logo](src/main/resources/static/admin/logo128.png)

 Open Team One Server is a backend component to support the communication function of SAP Team One mobile apps.
 At this point in time the software is ready to be used productively, although some areas are still work in progress.

 ## Scope

-This software aimes to provide a simple and functional solution of high performance for those needing a communication server under their own control - in terms of source code and operations.
+Open Team One Server aimes to provide a simple and functional solution of high performance for those needing a communication server under their own control - in terms of source code and operations.
 Instead of re-inventing the wheel we use freely available mobile clients, namely the SAP Team One mobile apps that are available for multiple platforms.

 The SAP Team One apps are normally operated against a SAP Sports One backend that integrates communication with multiple sports applications.
 Typical examples are Match Insights videos, questionnaires to capture user feedback and performance KPIs, and information packages combining media and editorials.
 All those integration scenarios are missing from Open Team One for the simple reason that Open Team One is a best-of-breed communication hub for mobile users, not a sports solution.